Munich Center for NeuroSciences - Brain and Mind

 Prof. Dr. Stephan Hartmann

-MCN regular member, GSN core faculty
+MCN regular member, GSN full member

 Responsibilities

-Head Munich Center for Mathematical Philosophy
+Co-Director, Munich Center for Mathematical Philosophy

 Contact

-Faculty of Philosophy, Philosophy of Science and Study of Religions
+LMU Faculty of Philosophy, Philosophy of Science and Study of Religions

 Phone: +49 (0)89 / 2180-3320

-Website: http://www.philosophie.uni-muenchen.de/lehreinheiten/wissenschaftstheorie/index.html
+Website: https://www.mcmp.philosophie.uni-muenchen.de/index.html

 Further Information